Medicare Safety Net

 - a couple who are legally married and not separated, or a couple in a de facto relationship, with or without dependent children

-Children who are members of two registered families
+Dependants who are members of 2 Medicare Safety Net families

 Medicare Safety Net Original threshold

-Extended Medicare Safety Net Concessional and FTB (A) threshold
+Extended Medicare Safety Net Concessional and FTB Part A threshold

 Extended Medicare Safety Net General threshold